Maria Fassi delivers career-best 62 to take early LPGA lead

 Fassi felt confident by going back to her ”claw” putting grip.
 Her power was even a bigger advantage on soft fairways with little roll.

-Gaby Lopez opened with a 65, while Nelly Korda was in the group at 66.
-Lydia Ko, who can clinch LPGA player of the year with a victory, was six behind after a 68.
+Lydia Ko can clinch LPGA player of the year with a victory.
+She was among those playing in the afternoon.

 The Pelican Women’s Championship was washed out Thursday because of Tropical Storm Nicole, and was reduced to 54 holes.